abe-winter/abe-winter.github.io/about.md

 If you love or hate something that I've written here, let me know on twitter or email.
+If you want me to speak on your podcast / panel, I'm interested!

-Few enough people read this blog.
-If you read + like it, I want to hear your thoughts.
+Few enough people read this blog that if you read + like it, I want to hear your thoughts.
 Hit me up, it's awinter.public@gmail.com.

 {% include flatpixel.html %}